ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 [addSubnetValidator](/reference/avalanchego/p-chain/api.md#platformaddsubnetvalidator) under the
 `weight` section.

-Next, enter the start time for the node to start validating the Subnet and when you want the node to validate the Subnet until.
+Next, enter the start and end time for the node to validate the Subnet.

 Once all input is completed, you will another transaction ID indicating that the node is now scheduled to be a Subnet Validator.